BobbyESP/Spowlo/README.md

 # ANNOUNCEMENT: REMAKE COMING!
 I'm making a library to be able to download songs from Spotify, called [spotdl-android](https://github.com/BobbyESP/spotdl-android/).
 When that library is finished I'll probably remake this app having as principal function download songs, albums, playlists... and the Spotify mods downloading as one more of it's features.
 I hope you understand it!
 Thank you!

+Update: I've finished the library, so that means that the rewrite is finally coming!

 # 📣 NOTICE
 ### The app has been approved by Google!